cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * At most one connection is allowed.
 * The connection must not lead to the same block (no connection to itself).
-* The connections must lead to a block of the same type; it is not possible to connect e.g. a `@bridge-conveyor` to a `@phase-conveyor`.
+* The connections must lead to a block of the same type; it is not possible to connect e.g., a `@bridge-conveyor` to a `@phase-conveyor`.
 * No circular connections: if a block is connected to another block, the other block must not be connected to the original block.